 Understanding what went wrong and how to rectify it

 For some, the immediate value may reside in reducing churn in a critical sector of the workforce.
-For others, it may be about analyzing why the ratio of floor traffic to sales varies so much between stores.
-One upscale US retailer has used big data to analyze key data points (sell-through rates, out-of- stocks, price promotions) at the product or stock-keeping unit level at a particular time and location, developing thousands of scenarios to assess the probability of selling a product – so it can optimize assortments by location, time and probability.
+For others, it may be about analysing why the ratio of floor traffic to sales varies so much between stores.
+One upscale US retailer has used big data to analyse key data points (sell-through rates, out-of- stocks, price promotions) at the product or stock-keeping unit level at a particular time and location, developing thousands of scenarios to assess the probability of selling a product – so it can optimise assortments by location, time and probability.
 A US retail bank monitors social media activities to identify at risk customers.
-One large consumer products company, analyzing related-party payments by contractors and third parties, identified over US$30m of erroneous checks and payments over an 18-month period.
+One large consumer products company, analysing related-party payments by contractors and third parties, identified over US$30m of erroneous checks and payments over an 18-month period.

 There is a lot of hype around big data.
 Technology critic Evgeny Morozov recently quipped: “If you have a trove of unpublishable papers, just add the words ‘Big data’ and see them go viral.”
 Yet Short says: “Big data will be one of the essential management tools of the 21st century.”
 Indeed, various studies into the potential impact of big data have concluded that analytics could improve retailers’ margins by anywhere from 40-60%, far from insignificant in an industry where margins are constantly under pressure.

 Big data describes vast quantities of raw, digital data that test the ability of existing software and management tools to manage and analyse data so massive it is hard to know what it can tell you and what it can’t – and what value it might bring to the business.
 Svinos says: “Until recently, advances in digital technology have meant that our capacity to collect data has exceeded our ability to use it profitability.
 That is starting to change.”

 “Not everything that succeeds in business is based on what you have done before.” - George Svinos, Head of Retail for KPMG in the Asia Pacific region